fjlaubscher/blog/public/posts/hobby/painting-us-infantry-m1941-field-jacket.md

 ## Priming

-I usually prime my miniatures with my airbrush, but these were primed using `Rust-Oleum Painter's Touch Flat Grey Primer`.
+I usually prime my miniatures with my airbrush, but these were primed using "rattle-can primer", `Rust-Oleum Painter's Touch Flat Grey Primer`.

 ## Base Coating